b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 - [booleans](https://en.wikipedia.org/wiki/Boolean_data_type)

-The briefly mentioned strings are denoted by `::String` and you type them with quotations (`"any text"`).
+The briefly aforementioned strings are denoted by `::String` and you type them with quotations (`"any text"`).

-The last of the mentioned types is denoted as `::Bool` and can take only two
+The last of the referenced types is denoted as `::Bool` and can take only two
 values: `true` or `false` (see the results of the comparison operations above in
-@sec:julia_float_comparisons).
-There are often used in decision making in our programs (see the upcoming @sec:julia_language_decision_making).
-And can be used with a small set of [logical operators](https://docs.julialang.org/en/v1/manual/mathematical-operations/#Boolean-Operators) like AND (`&&`)
+@sec:julia_float_comparisons). `Bool`s are often used in decision making in our programs (see the upcoming @sec:julia_language_decision_making) and can be used with a small set of [logical operators](https://docs.julialang.org/en/v1/manual/mathematical-operations/#Boolean-Operators) like AND (`&&`)

 ```jl